 Once the Bypass option starts, the device will remain in Bypass until the wake up sequence completes.
-The Bypass option can be aborted by setting both CSN and CS1N high.

 Flow-Though Overflow Option

 The Flow-Through overflow option is used in parallel mode only.
 The Flow-Through option causes the CSON pin to go low when the FPGA has received all of its configuration data, driving the chip select on the next device in the daisy chain so that it will start reading configuration data from D[0:7].
 The Flow Through Option will also tri-state the D[0:7], INITN, and BUSY pins, once all of the configuration data has been received, in order to prevent interference with other devices in the daisy chain.